-The outcome of selection on genetic variation depends both on the geography of individuals and populations, and the ‘geography’ of loci within the genome.
-In the threespine stickleback, spatially variable selection between marine and freshwater habitats has had a significant and heterogeneous impact on patterns of genetic variation across the genome.
+The outcome of selection on genetic variation depends on the geographic organization of individuals and populations as well as the syntenic organization of loci within the genome.
+Spatially variable selection between marine and freshwater habitats has had a significant and heterogeneous impact on patterns of genetic variation across the genome on threespine stickleback fish.
 When marine stickleback invade freshwater habitats, more than a quarter of the genome can respond to divergent selection, even in as little as 50 years.
 This process largely uses standing genetic variation that can be found ubiquitously at low frequency in marine populations, can be millions of years old, and is likely maintained by significant bidirectional gene flow.
-Here, we combine population genomic sampling of marine and freshwater stickleback from Cook Inlet, Alaska, with genetic maps of stickleback fish derived from those same populations to examine how linkage to loci under selection affects genetic variation across the stickleback genome.
-We find that divergent genomic regions co-localize with regions of reduced recombination, but that this pattern varies across different genetic maps.
-Linkage to loci under divergent selection had opposing effects on variation on chromosomes from marine and freshwater fish, and we attribute this effect to differences in population structure between the two habitats.
-These findings advance our understanding of how the recombination landscape facilitates and structures genomic divergence, and how the structuring of populations across geography can change the outcomes of selection.
+Here, we combine population genomic data of marine and freshwater stickleback from Cook Inlet, Alaska, with genetic maps of stickleback fish derived from those same populations to examine how linkage to loci under selection affects genetic variation across the stickleback genome.
+Divergent selection has had opposing effects on linked genetic variation on chromosomes from marine and freshwater stickleback populations: marine chromosomes are depauperate of variation nearby loci under selection while these same regions among freshwater genomes are the most genetically diverse.
+Forward genetic simulations recapitulate this pattern when different selective environments also vary in population structure.
+Lastly, dense genetic maps demonstrate that the interaction between selection and population structure may impact large stretches of the stickleback genome.
+These findings advance our understanding of how the structuring of populations across geography influences the outcomes of selection, and how the recombination landscape broadens the genomic reach of selection.

 Introduction

-Natural populations harbor abundant genetic variation that is distributed heterogeneously across geography and across genomes.
-But what evolutionary genetic processes best explain these patterns?
-Classical population genetics theory was developed primarily by considering the effects of evolutionary processes on one or a small number of loci (Haldane 1930; Wright 1943; Lewontin 1974; Gillespie 2004).
+Biologists have long known that natural populations harbor abundant genetic variation that is distributed heterogeneously across geography (cite).
+A recent wave of discoveries reveals that genetic variation is distributed heterogeneously across genomes as well (cite).
+Are these patterns related?
+For example, does the manner in which evolutionary processes play out across the geography of organisms influence the heterogeneous genomic patterns of genetic diversity?
 With the evolutionary genomics revolution the role of linked selection is being increasingly appreciated (Charlesworth et al. 1993; Hahn 2008; Langley et al. 2012; Schrider and Kern 2017).
 Linked positive or purifying selection can affect genetic variation far beyond the causal mutations to the surrounding genomic neighborhood (Elyashiv et al. 2016; Schrider and Kern 2017).
 Indeed, persistent and pervasive linked selection can structure genetic variation during speciation (Burri et al. 2015), leading to predictable genome-wide genetic divergence across multiple speciation events (Stankowski et al. 2018).
 Consequently, any process that can influence linkage across the genome, such as variation in recombination, will affect the outcome of linked selection on patterns of genetic variation (Begun and Aquadro 1992; Charlesworth et al. 1993; Gillespie 2000).